smrt28/tc-play/README.md

 The secret derivation
 ---------------------

-TcPlay uses Yubikey to derive the secret from the nonce within the key file path.
+tc-play uses Yubikey to derive the secret from the nonce within the key file path.
 If you enter the yubikey file name without the nonce part like
 //yubikey/piv/90, the disk encryption password would be used instead.